Shadlock0133/gankra.github.io/blah/defaults-affect-inference/index.md

 let map3 = HashMap::new(with_hasher: MySeededHasher::new(0));
 ```

-Basically, I think we still have to hardcode the Type default still, but we can get the combinatorics of everything way more under control, making it way more tolerable to add new defaulted type parameters.
+Basically, I think we still have to hardcode the Type default, but we can get the combinatorics of everything way more under control, making it way more tolerable to add new defaulted type parameters.
 In particular, you may have noticed that HashMap doesn't yet have an Allocator parameter.
 I don't know this for sure, but I bet it's because the combinatorics will *actually* get out of control at that point.

-Let's see how this approach scales.
+Let's see how *this* approach scales.
 We would end up with a HashMap implementation like this:

 ```rust
 struct HashMap<K, V, S=RandomState, A=Global> { ... }